 Student Technology Loan Program

-The Student Technology Loan Program provides actively enrolled Ohio State students with iPad and Microsoft Surface loaner devices.
+The Student Technology Loan Program provides iPad and Microsoft Surface loaner devices to students with limited technology access and identified financial needs.
 Loans can be short-term or long-term and must be renewed or returned at the end of each semester.

 Learn more about the Student Technology Loan Program.